joon-ko/music-adventure-log/devlogs/09_recording.md

 }
 ```

-The play index is the current audio frame.
+`playIndex` is the current audio frame.
 Since there are a `MIX_RATE` number of samples per second, we can get the current timestamp (the first number in the `00.00 / 00.00` display) by dividing the current audio frame by this mix rate.

 The two main methods are `Process()` and `Record()`.
 Let's go over `Process()` first.